 Rippey Family Vineyards - Exuberant raspberry jam aroma along with "very Lodi" red cherry tones given a vanillin oak veneer, proceeding to full, round, plump, and layered sensations on the palate.

 Macchia Wines Outrageous, Noma Ranch – This single-vineyard bottling is always among the zestiest (great natural acidity), biggest, deepest, and showiest of Lodi Zinfandels.

 Macchia Wines Luxurious, Rous Vineyard – The texture of this single-vineyard bottling is truly luxurious – velvety, layered – while opulent in fruit and sweet, generous oak sensations.

 Macchia Wines, Serious – Blend of this winery's best barrels (regardless of vineyard source); hence, a marvelously concentrated essence of "Lodi," in a thick, velvety, jammy, mountain-sized package.

 Harmony Wynelands, Pipe Dreams – Ultra-ripe fruit verging on sun-dried cherry, but teeming with prettily spiced (black pepper, cinnamon) qualities in a full-scaled body.

 Mettler Family Vineyards, Epicenter – Meant to "rock" the palate, yet is always svelte and fleshy in its packaging of smoky, spicy, scented fruit, judiciously blended with Petite Sirah.

-Earthquake (by Michael David Winery) – The high toned wine that "wrote the book" on big, muscular, smoky oaked, Petite Sirah enhanced Lodi Zinfandel, yet always achieved with laudable sense of balance and finesse.
+Earthquake (by Michael David Winery) – The high-toned wine that "wrote the book" on big, muscular, smoky oaked, Petite Sirah enhanced Lodi Zinfandel, yet always achieved with a laudable sense of balance and finesse.